Dell S2721QS 27" 4K UHD IPS Monitor vs ASUS ProArt Display PA278QV 27" WQHD Monitor

 Frequently Asked Questions

-Dell S2721QS 27" 4K UHD IPS Monitor excels if you value razor-sharp 4k resolution (163 ppi) delivers excellent text clarity.
-ASUS ProArt Display PA278QV 27" WQHD Monitor is better if you prioritize factory calibrated and calman verified for excellent color accuracy (delta e < 2) out of the box.
-Pick based on your budget and daily use.
+Dell S2721QS 27" 4K UHD IPS Monitor is the better choice if you prioritize razor-sharp 4k resolution (163 ppi) delivers excellent text clarity.
+ASUS ProArt Display PA278QV 27" WQHD Monitor wins if you value factory calibrated and calman verified for excellent color accuracy (delta e < 2) out of the box.
+Both are rated highly (4.4★ vs 4.4★), so consider your specific needs and budget.

 Affiliate disclosure